Signing Up for Groups

 - In offering our teachings on a dana basis, we are grateful to receive.
 Along with this honor, comes the responsibility of allowing others to give freely and without coercion.

 - Sexual relationships between teacher and student are prohibited.
-We endeavor to maintain appropriate sexual relationships within our lives and community, and endeavor to create an atmosphere free from sexual harassment.
+We endeavor to maintain appropriate sexual relationships within our lives and community, encourage healthy boundaries, and endeavor to create an atmosphere free from sexual harassment.

 - With our speech we endeavor to be honest and fair.
 We favor dialogue over silence, and encourage people to talk about conflicts and disagreements, and to become aware of their own inevitable biases.
 We encourage reconciliation when possible, and agree to part ways when it looks like staying together would create more harm.
 Any person who speaks up to any perceived conflict, can do so without fear of retaliation by the teachers, Council, or sangha.